kumarkushagra/Home-Lab/home-server/README.md

 > `Cloudflare Tunnel` creates a secure, outbound-only connection from your local server to Cloudflare’s global edge network.
 It uses a lightweight client (`cloudflared`) that runs on your machine and tunnels traffic through Cloudflare, hiding your server’s real IP and reducing exposure to direct attacks.
 Multiple instances of `cloudflared` can run for load balancing and failover, ensuring fast and reliable routing to the nearest Cloudflare data center.

 ---

+## Requirments
+1. Device
+   It could be an Old laptop, Old mobile phone, Raspberry pi
+   `(Just install Linux based OS on it)`
+2. Internet access
+   Wifi or GSM can be used here
+   `(Wifi will provide much more stable connection)`
+3. Domain Name (Optional)
+   Using a domain would make things a lot easier.
+We can still complete this task without one, but the URL will keep changing after every system restart

 ## 🛠️ Steps